TomasAndersonFang/csc-712-final-project/README.md

 ### 1. Apache Flink (See our fork: [https://github.com/kofiarkoh/flink](https://github.com/kofiarkoh/flink))

+Once the sytem requirements are met, it should take approximately minutes to complete running the sample test.
 #### System Requirement
 - Java installation.
-(This project has been test on Java 17 but can it may also be run on Java 11)
+(This project has been test on Java 17 but can it may also be run on Java 11).
+Run `java --version` to check your java installation and version.
 - Maven must be installed.
 You may check by running `mvn -v` in your terminal.
 We have ran this against Maven 3.9

 #### Running  Configuration Tests